Chart Color Schemes

 Infrastructure

 Changes to local infrastructure significantly impact an area's performance.
-AreaSearch has identified ten projects that may affect the area.
-Notable projects include Little Eagle Nudgee, Railway Parade connection project - Nudgee, Poppy Nudgee Estate, and Nudgee Co-Living Project.
-The following list details those most likely to be relevant.
+AreaSearch has identified ten projects likely to affect the region.
+Notable ones are Little Eagle Nudgee, Railway Parade connection project - Nudgee, Poppy Nudgee Estate, and Nudgee Co-Living Project.
+The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.